tbenne10/TopographicSurveyAnalysis/README.md

 *Please refer to the paper for notes regarding PHP configuration on web hosting providers as some hosts do not allow large transfer sizes by default*.

 These scripts will not work by default without configuration, as directories and models need to be specified for custom datasets.
 Only run_participants.py contains a GUI to allow directory selection.
-Additionally, run_participants.py will require headers on required responses for custom data.
+Additionally, run_participants.py will require headerheader configuration for custom data.

 Assessment_page includes the survey itself and scripting to transfer drawn responses. to a mysql database.
 Retrieve_page includes a page to retrieve individual student responses for review or hand scoring.